 Clinical implementation of FLASH radiotherapy

 I graduated from The University of Manchester with an integrated masters in Mathematics & Physics (2020) where my masters projects focused on the use of Very High Energy Electron (VHEE) Radiotherapy as a novel cancer treatment.
-I then completed a MSc in Radiation Biology at the University of Oxford (2021) where my dissertation project showed that treatment plans produced for FLASH protons produced qualitative and statistically similar results to treatment plans currently used in the clinic (3-D conformal radiotherapy, VMAT, and IMPT).
+I then completed a MSc in Radiation Biology at the University of Oxford (2021) where my dissertation project focused on the treatment planning aspect of FLASH proton therapy (FLASH-PT), creating FLASH-PT treatment plans, and comparing them to clinically used plans for techniques such as 3-D conformal radiotherapy, VMAT, and IMPT.